rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 In this task, you'll connect to your device and update its name through the web interface.

-> **Note:** For the Build 2016 labs, the device name and WiFi setup was likely completed before you started this lab.
+> **Note:** For the Build 2016 labs, the device name and WiFi setup was completed before you started this lab.
 Please follow the steps below to verify and update as necessary.

-1. Launch the **Windows 10 IoT Core Dashboard**, go to **My devices** and click the **Open in Device Portal** icon of your device name.
-If you can't find your device, either your PC or your board is not properly connected to your network.
+1. Normally, you would launch the **Windows 10 IoT Core Dashboard**, go to **My devices** and click the **Open in Device Portal** icon of your device name. **For Build 2016 labs, please open the portal to view the device if you want, and verify that the PC can see it.
+Then open your browser, and looking at the display on the Pi, use the Ethernet IP address and port 8080 to access it directly.**

 	![Windows 10 IoT Core Dashboard](Images/ex1task1-watcher.png?raw=true "Windows 10 IoT Core Dashboard")

 	_Windows 10 IoT Core Dashboard_

 > **Note:** You can also launch the _Device Portal_ by browsing the _IP address_ and adding **:8080**.
+This is the required approach for Build 2016 labs in-room.

 1. In the credentials dialog, use the default username and password.
 Username: _Administrator_ Password: _p@ssw0rd_